AN ESSENTIAL PART OF THE BROWN EXPERIENCE

 ENTREPRENEURSHIP AT THE INTERSECTION OF…

 We collaborate with every part of the Brown ecosystem (and beyond).
 Why?
 Because entrepreneurship is not solely about business – it is about solving many different kinds of problems.
 And many of the best solutions result from “collisions” of ideas and people who might not normally interact with one another.
 This kind of interdisciplinary collaboration is a hallmark of Brown’s ethos in general.
+Below is a representative (and ever expanding) list of organizations that we’ve worked with.

 A DEVELOPMENTAL APPROACH